Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: Introduction

 \section{Introduction}

 In topological dynamics, a very fertile class of examples is given by Bernoulli shifts, that is, by the shift action of a group $G$ on the product $X^G\coloneqq \prod_G X$ of $G$-many copies of a given compact space $X$.
 When the space $X$ is moreover totally disconnected, the $K$-theory of the crossed product $C\left(X^G\right)\rtimes_r G$ can be computed in many cases \cite{CEL}.
 These computations and the techniques appearing in them are not only of intrinsic interest, but they make possible the computation of the $K$-theory of $C^*$-algebras associated to large classes of (inverse) semigroups, wreath products, and many more examples \cite{CEL,XinLi,XinLiPartial}.
-The simplest non-commutative analogue of a totally disconnected space is a UHF-algebra, that is, a (possibly infinite) tensor product of matrix algebras.

 The non-commutative version of the Bernoulli shift is the shift action of a group $G$ on the tensor product $A^{\otimes G}\coloneqq \bigotimes_{g\in G} A$ for a given unital $C^*$-algebra $A$.
+These \emph{non-commutative Bernoulli shifts} have a long history in operator algebras originating from non-commutative entropy and the classification of group actions \cite{CS,Voiculescu1995,Popa,Szabo2019,GardellaLupini}.

+The simplest non-commutative analogue of a totally disconnected space is a \emph{UHF-algebra}, that is, a (possibly infinite) tensor product of matrix algebras $M_\mathfrak n=\bigotimes_{p} M_p^{\otimes \mathfrak n_p}$ for a \emph{supernatural number} $\mathfrak n = \prod_p p^{n_p}$ with $n_p\in \N\cup \{\infty\}$ for all primes $p$.
+A key feature of UHF algebras is that they have \emph{approximately inner flip} \cite{ER} in the sense that the flip map is a point-norm limit of inner automorphisms.

-Our main result computes the $K$-theory of the associated crossed product in the case that $G$ is finite and that $A$ is a UHF-algebra:
+Our main result computes the $K$-theory of the associated crossed product in the case that $G$ is finite.
+To state it, we call a supernatural number $\mathfrak n$ as above of \emph{infinite type} if $n_p\in \{0,\infty\}$ for all $p$.
+For any supernatural number $\mathfrak n$, we write